 Each grade has its own Class Deans who report to the Upper School Director and are responsible for monitoring the well-being of the class and its members.
-Class Deans are assisted by a team of faculty advisors at each grade level, so there are more than a dozen faculty members paying close attention to the welfare and progress of each class.
+Class Deans are assisted by a team of faculty Advisors at each grade level, so there are more than a dozen faculty members paying close attention to the welfare and progress of each class.

-Each advisor monitors the progress of approximately 8-10 advisees throughout the school year.
+Each Advisor monitors the progress of approximately 8-10 advisees throughout the school year.
 Advisors meet individually and in small groups with advisees to address academic and personal issues.
-Students and parents are encouraged to communicate frequently with advisors about any concerns they might have.
-The Upper School Counselor assists advisors and Class Deans in their work with students.
-Students enter the counseling process by contacting the Upper School Counselor themselves or at the request of faculty, administration, parents, family, or friends.
+Students and parents/guardians are encouraged to communicate frequently with Advisors about any concerns they might have.
+The Upper School Counselors assist Advisors and Class Deans in their work with students.
+Students enter the counseling process by contacting the Upper School Counselor themselves or at the request of faculty, administration, parents, guardians, family, or friends.
 The Counseling Department has established working relationships with area professionals and, upon request, coordinates contacts for Thayer families.
-Parents or students who have questions about counseling should contact the Upper School Counselor.
+Parents/guardians or students who have questions about counseling should contact the Upper School Counselor.